Opinion | Are things about to get better? Incredibly, new signs suggest the answer is yes.

 Developments on the pandemic front also look extremely promising.
 While over a thousand Americans a day are still dying from covid, the vast majority of them unvaccinated, the numbers are heading in the right direction: New infections are occurring at less than half the rate they were two months ago.

-Other developments suggest that we could — and it’s important to stress, could — be at a key point in our efforts to beat back the pandemic.
+Other developments suggest that we could — and it’s important to stress could — be at a key point in our efforts to beat back the pandemic.

 The Biden administration released details of its vaccine mandate for large private employers, and although it won’t take effect for two months, it promises to accelerate the country’s slow march toward sufficient levels of immunity.
-We know how this will go because we’ve seen it over and over: A lot of attention will be paid to a small number of refusers loudly saying they won’t take the vaccine, but in the end, when their jobs depend on it almost everyone will.
+We know how this will go because we’ve seen it over and over: A lot of attention will be paid to a small number of refusers loudly saying they won’t take the vaccine, but, in the end, when their jobs depend on it, almost everyone will.

 The result will be millions more Americans vaccinated, and thousands or even hundreds of thousands of lives saved.